 You might wonder what the problem is.
 The law covers all of this either with wills, for those who make them, or the rules on intestacy for those who do not.
 Why are digital assets any different to paper-based ones?
 Executors or next of kin just ingather the assets of the deceased, settle their liabilities, pay any inheritance tax that is due and then distribute the estate.
 There are, in fact, 3 problems:

 Most of the internet or digital service providers regard their service as a lifetime service and do not see the concept of a digital legacy at all.
 It is a common contractual term that when an account becomes permanently inactive it will be deleted.
 It would be much better for you to engage with the service provider and ensure that you have made your wishes known as to what you would like to happen after your death.
-For example, state that access should be passed to a certain individual.
+For example, you should state that access should be passed to a certain individual.
 Google provides an Inactive Account Manager service for this purpose.
 Apple say that their digital downloads are for your lifetime only.
 Similarly, your Photos in iCloud will disappear.
 You could store your Apple ID and password with your Will so that executors can deal with your data.
 You might be surprised to know that the balance on some dormant accounts could be paid to the Treasury of Luxembourg or indeed to the Malta Lotteries and Gaming Authority.

 Further issues arise where the executors or next of kin have to value the digital assets.
 Provided they can locate them, this often will not be a problem but digital assets in the form of pure gaming characters may require specialist assistance.
 There are exchanges on which such virtual items can be sold, such as Sony's Live Gamer Exchange.